 In Part 2 of our Alaska Airlines Free Wine Tasting series, we are going to explore Umpqua Valley, Oregon.
 As a quick reminder, the way to get the free wine tasting is if you’ve flown on Alaska Airlines from one of the 30 participating airports and will visit one of the listed wineries within a certain amount of days.
 You can find more detailed information on Part 1 of the series here.

-Umpqua Valley is not a well known wine region, but I would not put it past you if you are in the area.
+Umpqua Valley is not a well-known wine region, but I would not put it past you if you are in the area.
 The area has a diverse climate that allows for a wide range of wines to be produced.
-Rogue Valley to the south is hotter in climate so that’s where you get your typical Napa/Bordeaux style wines.
-Willamette (pronounced Will-AM-it) to the north is cooler in climate so that’s where you see pinot noirs thriving the most.
+Rogue Valley to the south is hotter in a climate so that’s where you get your typical Napa/Bordeaux style wines.
+Willamette (pronounced Will-AM-it) to the north is cooler in a climate so that’s where you see pinot noirs thriving the most.
 Umpqua Valley is right in between and has the conditions to produce both cool and warm grape varieties.
 We got explored three different wineries on our trip: Abacela, Hill Crest Vineyards, and Reustle Prayer Rock Vineyards.

-Also, you might have noticed that my pictures kind of have a weird orange overcast look.
+Also, you might have noticed that my pictures kind of has a weird orange overcast look.
 Well, this actually was the beginning of what would be the worst fires the state of Oregon has ever seen.
-We had a whole week planned of wine tasting, but sadly had to cut it short due to the smoke and hazardous air quality.
+We had a whole week planned for wine tasting but sadly had to cut it short due to the smoke and hazardous air quality.
 After this day, we had to move from city to city just to find some fresh air.
 Unfortunately, every night, the smoke would catch up to us.
 Luckily, we already had a make-up trip planned so we were fortunate to come back another time.

 Disclaimer: This is not a partnership blog post with Alaska Airlines.
 This is solely my experience using their Wines Fly Free program and all opinions are of my own.